Blazemeter/helm-crane/README.md

 #### [4.5] Deploying Non_priviledge container - NON_ROOT deployment.
 - If you plan to deploy the Blazemeter crane as a non_Priviledged installation, make changes to the following part of the `values` file.
 Change the `enable` to `yes` and this will automatically run the deployment and consecutive pods as Non_root/Non_priviledge.
 You can ammend the runAsGroup and runAsUser to any value of your choice.
+We can only have same user/groupId for both crane and child resources.

 ```YAML
 non_privilege_container: